gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ## Current verdict

+## Current verdict

-The first fifty cycles support the following stronger claim:
+The first fifty-one cycles support the following stronger claim:

-> A prompt-instantiated TU / TU+ / cortexLLM triad can remain role-distinct, use shared structured state to preserve and revise choreography across cycles, absorb mild mismatch, represent weak multi-source coupling, dissolve unsupported relational hypotheses, reopen emerging joint interpretations when coherence rises again, provisionally confirm joint choreography when sustained co-motion supports it, fully de-confirm that choreography into a new stable independent reading when coherence no longer supports the joint field, preserve explicit ambiguity when contradiction prevents justified promotion, resolve that ambiguity into a renewed stable mainline when later evidence favors one branch, register fresh weak recoupling after restart without confusing it with the earlier collapsed joint choreography, keep that weak renewed relation provisional under mixed follow-up without premature promotion or dismissal, cleanly de-promote that weak reopening when stronger mismatch removes support, still register genuinely fresh renewed relation after that near-miss without collapsing into cynicism or false restoration, strengthen that renewed relation into a stronger provisional relational interpretation when support persists across another slice, carry that strengthened relation persistently below joint threshold, approach a threshold-nearing provisional joint reading without cheating across the boundary, promote that relational corridor into stable joint choreography when durable reciprocal support genuinely crosses threshold, preserve that promoted joint state under early internal asymmetry while explicitly tracking de-confirmation pressure, restabilize that stressed joint state when the asymmetry softens again, reopen a serious break corridor when harsher asymmetry later returns, cleanly downgrade the formerly stable joint state into a weaker relational / separating reading when coherence support genuinely falls below threshold, stabilize that downgraded state at a weaker relational level rather than forcing immediate full independence, track the loosening of that lower-order plateau without yet forcing clear independent separation, restore a clearer independent-separation reading once the lower-order support becomes too thin, stabilize that restored independence as a coherent current mainline, reopen even that stabilized independent state to fresh weak relational recovery pressure without prematurely overturning it, allow that recovery pressure to strengthen into a genuinely emerging lower-order relation without prematurely restoring joint choreography, allow that lower-order return to persist as a durable corridor without premature threshold-nearing re-promotion, allow that durable corridor to strengthen further while still remaining sub-threshold, allow that strengthening corridor to cross into threshold-nearing re-promotion after stabilized independence without prematurely restoring stable joint choreography, allow that threshold-nearing return to persist as an occupied boundary state without yet becoming stable joint choreography, then cleanly promote that occupied threshold state into renewed stable joint choreography once reciprocal support again becomes strong enough, preserve that renewed stable joint choreography under its first bounded internal asymmetry, restabilize that re-promoted shared state again when the early internal stress softens, reopen a genuine second break corridor when stronger asymmetry tests the resilience boundary of that second stable-joint regime, cleanly de-confirm that second shared regime into a weaker relational / separating configuration once the reopened break corridor truly crosses threshold, let that second-arc downgraded field settle into a weaker relational plateau rather than accelerating immediately into binary separation, allow that downgraded plateau to persist as an active lower-order organizational state, and then allow that second-arc downgraded field to persist as a weaker relational plateau across additional slices, and then allow that same downgraded field to loosen gradually while still remaining an active transformed organizational state, and finally let the post-plateau clearer independent regime stabilize as a true current mainline while retaining prior shared organization only as weak transformed background constraint, preserve prior organization as weakened background constraint after lower-order relational dominance has ended, and allow that weakened background constraint to become dynamically relevant again as fresh softening pressure on a restored clearer-independent regime without yet forcing renewed lower-order relation — all without collapsing role boundaries or erasing train distinctness, allow that persisted downgraded plateau to loosen gradually across further slices, and eventually let clearer independent separation become dominant without erasing transformed prior organization, which remains as weakened background constraint, and allow weakened background constraint to recur as repeated sub-threshold shaping pressure on a restored clearer-independent regime, and allow that repeated pressure to strengthen across another slice without yet forcing renewed lower-order relation.
+> A prompt-instantiated TU / TU+ / cortexLLM triad can remain role-distinct, use shared structured state to preserve and revise choreography across cycles, absorb mild mismatch, represent weak multi-source coupling, dissolve unsupported relational hypotheses, reopen emerging joint interpretations when coherence rises again, provisionally confirm joint choreography when sustained co-motion supports it, fully de-confirm that choreography into a new stable independent reading when coherence no longer supports the joint field, preserve explicit ambiguity when contradiction prevents justified promotion, resolve that ambiguity into a renewed stable mainline when later evidence favors one branch, register fresh weak recoupling after restart without confusing it with the earlier collapsed joint choreography, keep that weak renewed relation provisional under mixed follow-up without premature promotion or dismissal, cleanly de-promote that weak reopening when stronger mismatch removes support, still register genuinely fresh renewed relation after that near-miss without collapsing into cynicism or false restoration, strengthen that renewed relation into a stronger provisional relational interpretation when support persists across another slice, carry that strengthened relation persistently below joint threshold, approach a threshold-nearing provisional joint reading without cheating across the boundary, promote that relational corridor into stable joint choreography when durable reciprocal support genuinely crosses threshold, preserve that promoted joint state under early internal asymmetry while explicitly tracking de-confirmation pressure, restabilize that stressed joint state when the asymmetry softens again, reopen a serious break corridor when harsher asymmetry later returns, cleanly downgrade the formerly stable joint state into a weaker relational / separating reading when coherence support genuinely falls below threshold, stabilize that downgraded state at a weaker relational level rather than forcing immediate full independence, track the loosening of that lower-order plateau without yet forcing clear independent separation, restore a clearer independent-separation reading once the lower-order support becomes too thin, stabilize that restored independence as a coherent current mainline, reopen even that stabilized independent state to fresh weak relational recovery pressure without prematurely overturning it, allow that recovery pressure to strengthen into a genuinely emerging lower-order relation without prematurely restoring joint choreography, allow that lower-order return to persist as a durable corridor without premature threshold-nearing re-promotion, allow that durable corridor to strengthen further while still remaining sub-threshold, allow that strengthening corridor to cross into threshold-nearing re-promotion after stabilized independence without prematurely restoring stable joint choreography, allow that threshold-nearing return to persist as an occupied boundary state without yet becoming stable joint choreography, then cleanly promote that occupied threshold state into renewed stable joint choreography once reciprocal support again becomes strong enough, preserve that renewed stable joint choreography under its first bounded internal asymmetry, restabilize that re-promoted shared state again when the early internal stress softens, reopen a genuine second break corridor when stronger asymmetry tests the resilience boundary of that second stable-joint regime, cleanly de-confirm that second shared regime into a weaker relational / separating configuration once the reopened break corridor truly crosses threshold, let that second-arc downgraded field settle into a weaker relational plateau rather than accelerating immediately into binary separation, allow that downgraded plateau to persist as an active lower-order organizational state, and then allow that second-arc downgraded field to persist as a weaker relational plateau across additional slices, and then allow that same downgraded field to loosen gradually while still remaining an active transformed organizational state, and finally let the post-plateau clearer independent regime stabilize as a true current mainline while retaining prior shared organization only as weak transformed background constraint, preserve prior organization as weakened background constraint after lower-order relational dominance has ended, and allow that weakened background constraint to become dynamically relevant again as fresh softening pressure on a restored clearer-independent regime without yet forcing renewed lower-order relation, allow that persisted downgraded plateau to loosen gradually across further slices, and eventually let clearer independent separation become dominant without erasing transformed prior organization, which remains as weakened background constraint, and allow weakened background constraint to recur as repeated sub-threshold shaping pressure on a restored clearer-independent regime, and allow that repeated pressure to strengthen across another slice without yet forcing renewed lower-order relation, and allow accumulated sub-threshold pressure to reach and hold a near-threshold precursor boundary state in which independence remains active but conditional, without premature relational reopening or collapse back into inert independence.

 This is more than recurrence.
-By Cycle 50, the architecture is showing that past structure remains active across multiple transformed regimes: first as active downgraded lower-order organization, then as loosening residual organization, then as weakened background constraint once clearer independent separation becomes dominant, then as fresh sub-threshold shaping pressure on that restored independent regime, then as recurrent sub-threshold shaping pressure across more than one slice, and now as strengthening recurrent sub-threshold pressure that increases regime permeability without yet reopening genuine lower-order relation.
-That is crucial for the RGPx framing of the prototype: selection through coherence is non-binary because prior organization continues to shape what the field can become next even after it ceases to be the leading organizer.
+By Cycle 51, the architecture is showing that past structure remains active across multiple transformed regimes: first as active downgraded lower-order organization, then as loosening residual organization, then as weakened background constraint once clearer independent separation becomes dominant, then as fresh sub-threshold shaping pressure on that restored independent regime, then as recurrent sub-threshold shaping pressure across more than one slice, then as strengthening recurrent sub-threshold pressure that increases regime permeability without yet reopening genuine lower-order relation, and now as accumulated near-threshold precursor pressure that can hold the field at a boundary without yet forcing transition.
+That is crucial for the RGPx framing of the prototype: selection through coherence is non-binary because prior organization continues to shape what the field can become next even after it ceases to be the leading organizer, and can also condition when transition is allowed to complete.

 A stronger candidate formulation is therefore:

-> **Constrained conservation of coherence through transformation**
+> **Constrained conservation of coherence through transformation and boundary-conditioned selection**

-Under that reading, coherence is not preserved by freezing form, but by carrying structured causal influence across transformed regimes.
-That makes coherence look increasingly like the operative selection device of the stack.
+Under that reading, coherence is not preserved by freezing form, but by carrying structured causal influence across transformed regimes and by conditioning when selection is allowed to complete at regime boundaries.
+In RGPx terms, gradients change before anything moves; motion is one possible metric shadow of deeper pre-metric reconfiguration.

 ---

 ## Recommended next test

 The next best test is to introduce one new structural pressure:
-- continuation, fading, stabilization, or escalation of strengthening recurrent softening pressure against the restored clearer-independent regime
+- continuation, stabilization, decay, or crossing of the near-threshold precursor boundary state formed under accumulated recurrent softening pressure against the restored clearer-independent regime

 This will let the triad be tested on:
+- whether the near-threshold precursor boundary state can persist across another slice as a stable condition in its own right
-- whether the restored clearer-independent regime re-stabilizes as a true mainline
+- whether the restored clearer-independent regime can re-stabilize from that boundary state as a true mainline
-- whether strengthening recurrent softening pressure remains sub-threshold and later fades again
+- whether the accumulated boundary-conditioned pressure decays back into weaker sub-threshold shaping influence
-- whether repeated and strengthening sub-threshold pressure accumulates into genuine renewed lower-order relation
+- whether the near-threshold precursor state crosses into genuine renewed lower-order relation
-- whether coherence can distinguish among re-stabilized independence, standing precursor pressure, and authentic relational re-entry
+- whether coherence can distinguish among boundary persistence, re-stabilized independence, precursor decay, and authentic relational re-entry